dijasila/GPAW/doc/tutorials/H2/atomization.rst

 First, an ``Atoms`` object containing one hydrogen atom with a magnetic moment of one, is created.
 Next, a GPAW calculator is created.
-The calculator will do a calculation with one electronic band using the PBE exchange-correlation functional, and output from the calculation will be written to a file ``H.out``.
+The calculator will do a calculation using the PBE exchange-correlation functional, and output from the calculation will be written to a file ``H.out``.
 The calculator is hooked on to the ``atom`` object, and the energy is calculated (the ``e1`` variable).
 Finally, the result of the calculation